Gabriel-Richetto/Python_Travel_Costs/README.md

-This is a simple project based on my personal needs, feel free to use it and sugest changes.
+This is a simple project based on my personal needs, it alows the user to calculate the costs of a travel.
+Feel free to use it and sugest changes.